mattchuranu/wizfight/README.md

 While I can compile a Mac OS X build, I am unable to test it, as I no longer have a Mac OS X computer.

-You can find more information about me and my current projects at https://pluckyporcupinegame.boutique.
+You can find more information about me and my current projects at https://pluckyporcupine.productions.
+The email that it is easiest to reach me at is arabella.belladonna@gmail.com.